rotaki/tpcc-runner/README.md

 An implementation of various in-memory concurrency control protocols by Riki Otaki.
 To evaluate in-memory concurrency control comprehensively, tpcc-runner aims to provide an Open Source C++ implementation of in-memory concurrency control protocols with full functionality (read, update, insert, delete, range scan, (blind) write, range queries).
 ​
 # Key features
-- Optimisitc, Pessimistic, and Multiversion concurrency control.
+- Optimistic, Pessimistic, and Multiversion concurrency control.
 - Range queries with phantom protection in all the protocols.
 - YCSB and full TPC-C as benchmarks.
-- Conflict graph generation to test (conflict) serialiability at implementation level.
+- Conflict graph generation to test (conflict) serializability at implementation level.
 - Generic interface between benchmark and protocols, protocols and indexes.
 - 100% Open-Source (MIT License)
 ​